MBowey/Assignment_18_Blockchain_PoA/README.md

 * Type `2` to choose `Clique Proof of Authority` and hit enter.

 * You will also be prompted to setup your blocktime.
-For our blockchain we have selected `5 seconds` to speed up our validation time.
+For my blockchain, I have selected `5 seconds` to speed up the validation time.
 The default time is `15 seconds`.

 Next you will be prompted to setup your validation nodes.

-*Note - That your nodes will need to be created in order to configure what nodes will be allowed to seal and validate transactions.*

 * Copy and paste the addresses from your nodes created in step 1 into the list of accounts to seal.

 * Paste them again in the list of accounts to pre-fund.
 And then choose 'no' for pre-funding the pre-compiled accounts with wei.

 * Next you will need to pick a number of your choice to use as a chain ID.
 This will be used to help connect MyCrypto Wallet to your network.
-In our case we used `999` and then hit enter.
+In my case, I used `999` and then hit enter.

-You should see a success message that your Genesis Block has been configured and you will then be taken back the main menu.
+You should see a success message that your Genesis Block has been configured and you will then be taken back to the main menu.
+See below screenshot as a reference.

 ![zchain Config](Screenshots/zchain_config2.png)

-## Step 3 - Initilize Nodes
+## Step 3 - Initialize Nodes

-With the genesis block created, we will now initialize the nodes using the genesis' json file.
+With the genesis block created, you will now need to initialize the nodes using the genesis' json file.

 * First from the main menu in your open terminal window, choose the 'Manage existing genesis' option.